 In Part 1 of this three part series, we will examine the assumptions that underpin our field’s typical approach to fitting amplification.
 The limits of these assumptions will be explored, leading to an introduction of the concept of Residual Capabilities: maximizing the patient’s ability to use the hearing that remains.

 Please note: You may earn ABA Tier 1 credits for this course if you complete it as part of the course 30199, "Complex versus Standard Fittings."
 Course 30199 contains recordings of all three events from our 2017 series on Complex versus Standard Fittings.
 ABA Tier 1 CEUs can be earned only when all modules are completed as part of course 30199.

-- After this course learners will be able to describe the concept of Exception Discovery and how it can lead to alternative treatment strategies.
+- After this course learners will be able to describe the foundation of the residual capabilities approach to fitting amplification.

 |0-5 Minutes||Introduction; Why was this course created?|

 |5-10 Minutes||Why do standard hearing aid fittings usually work?|

 |10-25 Minutes||Assumptions that underpin current standard fitting approaches|